When you're in your 50s, you may be starting to look forward to what retirement might hold. Make the most of these years to map out your future.

 Insurance can become a valuable income and estate planning tool as you approach retirement, and it will likely cost less to buy in your 50s than in your 60s.

 - Review your insurance policies.
-Consider additional life insurance protection to provide for loved ones.
+Consider additional life insurance protection to help provide for loved ones.

-- Consider insurance.
-Learn about long-term care insurance which can help meet expenses that could deplete your estate in the case of extended illness.
+- Consider additional insurance.
+Learn about long-term care insurance, which can help cover expenses that could deplete your estate in the case of extended illness.

 - Protect your home.
 You may want to make sure your home is sufficiently covered by homeowner’s insurance.